Difference between SCI Journals and SCIE Indexed Journals

 Difference between SCI and SCIE Indexed Journals

-One of the most agonizing undertakings for any researcher is having to select a highly indexed journal with which to publish their research article.
-Whether a researcher is looking for a reputable journal to publish their article out of research interest or compulsion from their university, the struggle is endless.
-In either case, they should only shortlist the journals with the right impact factor to establish an academic identity in both research universities and higher education.
+One of the most agonizing undertakings for any researcher is having to select a highly indexed journal to publish research article.
+Whether you are looking for a reputable journal to publish your article out of research interest or compulsion from your university, the struggle is endless.
+So, knowing the difference between SCI journals and SCIE indexed journals is essential.
+You should only shortlist the journals with the right impact factor to establish an academic identity.
 So what is a good journal?
-Is it solely the impact factor that determines the reputation of a journal or is there other determining factors in judging a journal’s credibility as well?
+Is it solely the impact factor that determines the reputation of a journal or is there other factors in judging a journal’s credibility?

 The truth is, there are quite a lot of them.
 In addition to the impact factor, the credibility and relevance of journals can be examined through their indexing.
-Indexing a journal would imply that the journal has managed to get itself past the quality control measures as well as also the authenticity control measures put in place by the journal indexing database in which it has managed to get itself indexed and is successfully published every week to make a significant contribution to academia.
-Therefore, if a research paper is ready to publish an article where it has the highest visibility ratio, they need to take a look at some of the reliable and reputable journal index databases.
+Indexing a journal would imply that the journal has managed to get itself past the quality control measures.
+Also, the authenticity control measures were put in place by the journal indexing database, which managed to get itself indexed.
+Therefore, if a research paper is ready to publish an article where it has the highest visibility ratio.
+They need to take a look at some of the reliable and reputable journal index databases.

 Purpose of indexes

-The purpose of indexes from journals such as SCI and SCIE is to educate researchers around the world on innovative ideas and research studies designed by experts at niche research universities.
-As these databases sustain ethical protocol and high standards of prominent journal publications, indexing in any of these databases is no easy undertaking for a journal.
+The purpose of indexes from journals such as SCI and SCIE is to educate researchers around the world on innovative ideas and research studies.
+These databases sustain ethical protocol and high standards of prominent journal publications.
+Therefore, indexing in any of these databases is no easy undertaking for a journal.

 So if a researcher doesn’t know where to publish their journal article, they should take a look at the various SCI and SCIE Journals to pick one.
 SCI and SCIE journals, however, both serve different purposes.
-This blog will offer insight on exactly what these differences are and how a researcher should go about choosing a journal (which is either SCI-indexed or SCIE-indexed) that’s best for them.
+This blog will offer insight on exactly what these differences are and how a researcher should go about choosing a journal.
 The major differences between SCI and SCIE journals have been highlighted below.

 SCI Journals Have Been Proven To Have Higher Citation Rates

-According to bibliometric research carried out by Dirk Lunger and Rafael Ball, SCI journals have demonstrated higher citation rates in comparison to most other journals, even SCIE-indexed journals.
+According to bibliometric research done by Dirk Lunger and Rafael Ball, SCI journals have higher citation rates than SCIE-indexed journals.
 The expanded scope of indexing journals from a wide range of subjects has resulted in reduced qualitative content, unlike SCI.
 SCI only indexes about a percentage of the total number of journals requesting indexing, as few journals can meet the strict journal selection criteria defined by SCI.
 The journal is chosen based on limited volumes that it produces annually or every six months without compromising its quality.

 Therefore, novice researchers prefer SCI journals more when it comes to referencing and citing dependable and trustworthy sources of knowledge.
 Nevertheless, there are numerous good journals indexed by other databases such as SCIE based on a rigorous screening process, SCI journals win the citation rate race.
 Therefore, SCI journals may opt for print publication if one is to maintain higher citation prospects soon after publication.
 However, since a lot of journals aren’t published in SCI, SCIE continues to be a more desirable choice among other contenders in the market.